The rare Charitable Research Reserve is ideally suited for research for a variety of reasons including:

 Climate of Cooperation

-The feasibility of conducting long-term research projects and monitoring initiatives can be problematic on some lands if the political climate shifts and/or the property changes hands.
-The rare Charitable Research Reserve was established as a charity in 2001 with the goal of keeping 913-acres along the Grand River intact in perpetuity and to use the property for education and research programs.
+The feasibility of conducting long-term research projects and monitoring initiatives can be problematic on some lands if the political climate shifts and/or the reserve changes hands.
+The rare Charitable Research Reserve was established as a charity in 2001 with the goal of keeping 913-acres along the Grand River intact in perpetuity and to use the reserve for education and research programs.
 For this reason, rare is ideally suited for long-term research projects that require stability.

 Proximity to Urban Areas